vnsny-bia/VisitContactTrace/README.md

 ## Open the R Graphical User Interface application ###

-### Windows environemnt
+### Windows environment

-In organizations that require administrative rights to install software, it is possible to install R in the users documents on a Windows OS without administrative rights.
+In organizations that require administrative rights to install software, it is possible to install R in the user's local storage without administrative rights.
 You can find the **Rgui** executable in the tree which it was installed.
-Below are some examples of how this may look, click on RGui.exe to launch an R session.
-If you will be using this application often, you may consider creating a shortcut on your desktop.
+Below are some examples of how this may look; click on RGui.exe to launch an R session.
+If you will be using this application often, consider creating a shortcut on your desktop.

 <img src="./inst/www/Ri386-image.PNG" width="600" align="center"/>